Want A New Stair Look? Check Out This Stairway to Heaven

 Simplistic and stylish our client had a very different vision for her entry.
 And as we talked I showed her pictures and she pointed out what she liked.

-Like what is trending right now she liked the look of stained treads and painted risers.
+Preferring what was trending right now she liked the look of stained treads and painted risers.
 Additionally she liked metal spindles and a squared off newel post.

-With her vision clear we knew exactly what she wanted and dove in to begin the stair and railing conversion.
+With her vision clear we knew exactly what she wanted and dove in to give her the stair and railing conversion.

 We proposed to use maple stair cap treads on the stairs themselves, and riser caps on the risers.
-This completely eliminates the pine from the entry.
-Instead she will have stained treads and white painted risers.
+That completely eliminated the pine from the entry.
+Instead we gave her stained treads and white painted risers.

 Choosing to use a capping system was an easier and more cost effective alternative.
 With some preparation the stair caps fit over the pine.
-And the riser cap provides a clean surface for painting.
-If we just painted the pine eventually the grain and knots would climb through the paint and become visible.
-Using a veneer that avoids that problem entirely.
+And the riser cap provided a clean surface for painting.
+If we had just painted the pine eventually the grain and knots would reappear affecting the clean look.
+So using a veneer we avoided that problem entirely.

 pine messed up stairs in Somerdale